-6. Remove the covers of the battery compartments located on the fork arms (one on each fork arm) and carefully lift the battery holders from their compartments, being mindful of the connector wires.
-Insert four (user-supplied) C-cell batteries into each battery holder, oriented as shown on the diagram on the battery holder.
-Return the battery holders to their respective compartments.
-Replace the covers when you are done.
+Assembly of the RCX400 telescope requires eight C-cell (user supplied) batteries.
+Remove the battery compartment (13) covers and carefully remove the battery holders (12), being mindful of the connector wires.

+Insert four user-supplied C-cell batteries into each battery holder, oriented as shown on the diagram on the battery slots inside the battery holder.
+Return the battery holders to their respective compartments and replace the covers.